-Why Are Dog Paws So Sensitive And Painful?
+Why Are Dog Paws So Sensitive and Painful?

 Dog paws play an integral role in the lives of our four-legged companions.
 From chasing squirrels to accompanying us on outdoor adventures, their paws carry them through all kinds of terrain.
 Yet, it’s not uncommon to see dogs suffer from sensitive or painful paws.
 This sensitivity can limit their ability to explore and lead a fulfilling life.
 Understanding the factors contributing to paw sensitivity and pain can help us provide better care for our furry friends.